mikeduarte/pokemon/README.md

 ### Mocking API Requests with MSW

-This project uses MSW (Mock Service Worker) to mock API requests during unit testing, The mock handlers are defined in the `src/TestUtils/__mocks__` directory.
+This project uses MSW (Mock Service Worker) to mock API requests during unit testing.
+The mock handlers are defined in the `src/testUtils/__mocks__` directory.
 The decision to use this was based off the fact that the project is heavily API driven.

 ### Vite